 Rosanne Hawke is the author of 30 books for children and YA.
 She lived in Pakistan and the United Arab Emirates as an aid worker for ten years and many of her books reflect these experiences.
 Her books include The Messenger Bird, winner of the 2013 Cornish Holyer an Gof Award for YA & Children’s Literature; Taj and the Great Camel Trek, winner of the 2012 Adelaide Festival Awards for Children’s Literature and shortlisted for the 2012 NSW Premier’s Literary Awards, and Soraya the Storyteller, shortlisted in the CBCA Awards.

 She is the 2015 recipient of the Nance Donkin award; an Asialink, Carclew, Varuna and May Gibbs Fellow, and a Bard of Cornwall.
-She is an adjunct lecturer in creative writing at Tabor Adelaide, and writes in an old Cornish farmhouse with underground rooms near Kapunda.
+She was a lecturer in creative writing at Tabor Adelaide, and writes in an old Cornish farmhouse with underground rooms near Kapunda.